 Setting up an Internship

-Students interested in Chaminade’s Internship program should contact their program advisor or the internship coordinator in the Advising and Career Preparation Office.
+Students interested in Chaminade’s Internship program should contact their program advisor or the internship coordinator in the Office of Student Success.